apache/nuttx/README.txt

 ^^^^^^^^^^^^

-  There are two ways to get NuttX:  You may download released, stable tarballs from wither the Bitbucket or Sourceforge download locations.
+  There are two ways to get NuttX:  You may download released, stable tarballs from either the Bitbucket or Sourceforge download locations.
   Or you may get NuttX by cloning the Bitbucket GIT repositories.
 Let's consider the released tarballs first: